Americans spend a lot of time in their cars, so it can be pretty unpleasant if they are driving around in a

 Love the smell of fresh-brewed coffee in the morning?
 Keep that pleasant scent lingering all day by creating a coffee air freshener for your vehicle.
 The folks at Instructables suggest taking a sock (or two) and filling them with coffee beans or even ground coffee.

 Tie the sock closed, and put it under the driver’s seat.
-If you have a second sock, stick that under the passenger seat and take in the heavenly aroma of your coffee shop on wheels.
+If you have a second sock, stick that under the passenger seat.

 If you simply can’t get enough of the smell, you can duplicate it in your home.
 According to Instructables:

 3. Create a ribbon-and-cotton-ball air freshener

 So, Julie broke out her favorite essential oils and — combined with a ribbon and cotton ball — created a car-vent air freshener.
-You can see the result at Frugally Blonde.
+You can see the result on her blog.
 Julie says: